 How should you use conditioner?

-If you’re concerned about too much moisture weighing down your hair, then it’s important to focus conditioner application on the ends of your hair.
+2. Then follow up with your the best conditioner for your hair type to replenish any lost moisture.
+It’s important to focus conditioner application on the ends of your hair.
 Gently massage the conditioner into the ends of your hair and extend to about midway up the hair shaft, avoiding the roots.
-If you’re prone to hair becoming tangled or knotty take a wide tooth comb and gently comb through your hair before rinsing out the conditioner.
-Start from the bottom, and gently work your way higher as you ease out knots, which will help detangle any stubborn knots more easily and help avoid hair breakage.
+If you're prone to hair becoming tangled or knotty take a wide tooth comb and gently comb through your hair before rinsing out the conditioner.

-Now you know exactly what conditioner you should be using to nourish your hair, take it up a notch with a hair mask once or twice a week.
+Now you know the best conditioner you should be using to nourish your hair, take it up a notch with a hair mask once or twice a week.